anti-social/egui-themes/README.md

 * docs.rs: https://docs.rs/egui-themes
 * Github: https://github.com/Resonanz/egui-themes

-# egui-themes
-Super-simple color theming for egui.

-If dependencies in ```Cargo.toml``` need updating, or you have suggestions for improvements, please submit an issue on Github.

-## Purpose
+## What is egui-themes

-This crate provides super simple theming capability for egui projects.
+egui-themes is a crate that provides super-simple color theming capability for egui projects.

 The current theme colors are taken from Catppuccin (https://crates.io/keywords/catppuccin).

 Additional color themes may be added.
 Please submit your own and I may incorporate them into this crate.

+Please submit an issue on Github if you have suggestions or improvements.

 ## Usage